btfranklin/compendiumkeeper/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Feel free to open an issue or submit a pull request.

-## Contact
+## License

-For any questions or support, please contact [your.email@example.com](mailto:your.email@example.com).
+Promptdown is released under the [MIT License](LICENSE).